Hariwan

+Hariwan or Harion (हरिवन) is a town and municipality in Nepal, located in Sarlahi District.
+The municipality is surrounded by Lalbandi municipality in the East and Bagmati municipality in the West, Hariharpurgadhi municipality of Sindhuli District, Bagmati Province falls in the North and Haripur in the South.
+It has been divided into 11 wards with an administration center in Harion Bazar.

 Geography

-Harion Municipality is broadly divided into Chure region, Bhabar region and Terai Region.
+Harion Municipality is broadly divided into Chure range, Bhabar and Outer Terai.
 The municipality is situated in subtropical monsoon climatic region so, subtropical vegetation preveals in the region.
 Sal Forest is dominant forest.
 Other trees found in the municipality are khayer, Sissou, Karma, Kumni, Harro, Barro, Sindure, Tantari, Sanisal, Simal, Bhurkul, Dabdabe, etc. The faunal species found in the region are tiger, leopard, bear, elephant, wild buffalo, wild boar, deer, chital, etc. Peacock, Hornbill, kalij, Luiche, etc. are the birds found in the region.
 Deforestation, population increment are major cause for destruction of habitat of wildlife.
 Lakhandehi River flows through this municipality.

 Climate

 Harion region has subtropical monsoon type of climate.
 With the reference to Climatic station of Janakpur, the average maximum temperature of the municipality is 31 C with record of 42 C the highest temperature while the average minimum temperature of 20 C with record of 4 C. About 80% of rainfall occurs in monsoon season (July–September) with average rainfall of 1699.6 mm.